 - Start small and then grow your website.
 Use free themes and plugins to begin and spend on premium stuff later as your website gets bigger.

 - Stay within your budget by prioritizing important features.
-It’s easy to be attracted by a feature you saw on another website and then spend money on its development, only to find out it’s of no use.
+It’s easy to be attracted by a feature you saw on another website and then spend money on website development costs, only to find out it’s of no use.

 And that’s it!

-We hope you liked our detailed blueprint on how much does a website cost to build.
+We hope you liked our detailed blueprint on how much does it cost to build a website.
 If you want, you can also check out our guide on why your business needs Google Analytics.